 Establishing Foster Care Centers of Excellence, which offer integrated care and are staffed by providers with specialized training.

-Supporting the Turning Point program, an inpatient psychiatric diversion program for children in foster care.
+Supporting the Turning Point program, a psychiatric hospital diversion program for children in STAR Health.

 Reducing the readmission rate of psychiatric hospitalizations by 66% for members who have accessed the Turning Point program.